 - If you enjoy something, you are likely to be good at it

-– If you are good at something, you can create something to satisfy others à they will pay you for it
+- If you are good at something, you can create something to satisfy others: they will pay you for it

-– i.e. Trying to break into acting vs. politics (politics has weaker competition and superior rewards)
+- Think creatively: look at industries that have more or less balanced supply/demand.
+For example, it’s much easier to break into politics than acting (politics has weaker competition and superior rewards)

 - Aim to become self-employed as soon as possible and to start employing others.